MithunKumar-R/Knila/readme.txt

 Conclusion:

 - for testing purpose there are 4 static values added in redux store's inital state so that there will be some data.
+- as i have not included node modules in the repo pleae use npm install in the terminal before starting the application.

 Thanks and Regards,
 Mithun Kumar.
 R